Most Affordable MD Supervised and Patient-tailored Ketamine Therapy in Long Island with over 80% success

 By Dr. Rakesh k Goyal 29 Dec, 2023

-Ketamine is a wonderful, relatively safe and rapid acting psychedelic category 3 controlled drug
+Ketamine is a wonderful, relatively safe and rapid acting psychedelic schedule III controlled drug

 By Dr. Rakesh k Goyal 19 Dec, 2023